|

 section, with sparse, orthodox bass technique and Bogert isn’t into that

+at all.
 He wants to play as much lead as

 Jimmy does.
 Last night my wife noticed this and said, Bogert was being